TABLE OF CONTENTS

 Bud trimmer jobs peak in early October to mid-November.
 This is the time when the buds are ready for harvest.

 Tip: Don’t wait until the “rush hour” to start sending in your resume; everyone will be doing this at this time and potential employers are likely to be very busy at this time.

 Some of the best states to get bud trimmer jobs include Colorado, Oregon, Florida, and Washington state.

 Marijuana bud trimmer jobs also come with liabilities.
-Marijuana grow operation can easily get raided by DEA agents because marijuana is still illegal at a federal level.
+Marijuana grow operations can easily get raided by DEA agents because marijuana is still illegal at a federal level.
 You must be conversant with marijuana laws and ensure that you abide by them when working in the marijuana industry.